 - Real estate investors in Texas often use unsolicited SMS or emails to acquire property.

-- If you get unsolicited messages to purchase your home, understand seller rights and how to remove your info from databases.
+- If you receive unsolicited messages about purchasing your home, understand your seller rights and how to remove your info from databases.

-- Buying a house in Texas involves knowing the role of real estate professionals and using a trusted brokerage.
+- Buying a house in Texas involves understanding the role of real estate professionals and working with a trusted brokerage.

-- Text offers to buy homes may seem scammy; always check buyer credentials and verify offers.
+- Text offers to buy homes may seem scammy; always check the buyer’s credentials and verify offers.

-- Those buying property in Texas should study current housing market inventory and price trends.
+- Those buying property in Texas should study the current housing market inventory and price trends.

 - Real estate investors might send unsolicited housing texts with cash offers; ensure these align with fair market values.

-- Investment in Texas real estate can be lucrative but requires checking property taxes and legal needs.
+- Investing in Texas real estate can be lucrative, but it requires checking property taxes and legal requirements.

-- Avoid identity theft by being cautious with personal data when responding to text messages about selling your house.
+- Avoid identity theft by being cautious with your personal data when responding to texts about selling your house.

 - Buyer and seller negotiations in Texas often include understanding market changes and seeking professional advice.

-- Unsolicited communication can include voicemail and email; recognize legit buying interest from spam.
+- Unsolicited communication can include voicemail and email; recognize legitimate buying interest from spam.

-- Homebuyers investing in Texas should look at places like Dallas or Tyler for good options.
+- Homebuyers investing in Texas should consider cities like Dallas or Tyler for good options.

 - Handle unsolicited SMS and texts by knowing legal steps and considering blocking or reporting unwanted contacts.